 Wolf Spider Habitat

-They are most likely to be found on the ground in open areas, such as farm fields and grassy areas or harboring in firewood or ground tunnels, and under leaf piles or other ground clutter.
+Wolf spiders can live just about anywhere they can find a consistent supply of insects to feed on.
+Typically, they're found on the ground in open areas, such as farm fields and grassy areas; harboring in firewood or ground tunnels; or under leaf piles or other ground clutter.

 Wolf Spider Behavior

-Wolf spiders are not aggressive, and will not bite unless frightened or provoked.
+Wolf spiders are not aggressive and will not bite unless frightened or provoked.
 Although the wolf spider's bite is not deadly, it can be very painful.
-Some people may also be allergic to the bite of this or any spider, so you should always seek the attention/treatment by a doctor anytime you are bitten.

-To help exclude spiders from entering the home, seal cracks, crevices, gaps and other openings in the home structure, foundation, and around doors and windows.
-Discarding piles of old papers and boxes and keeping the home clean can help to reduce shelter and harborage which the spiders seek.
+To help dissuade wolf spiders from entering your home, seal up any cracks, crevices, gaps, and other openings in your home, concentrating around the exterior structure, foundation, doors, and windows.
+Discarding piles of old paper and boxes and keeping your home clean can also help to reduce potential spots where the spider may seek out shelter.